ClimbsRocks/xarm_ros/ReadMe.md

 * move_joint: joint space point to point command, given target joint angles, max joint velocity and acceleration.
 * move_line: straight-line motion to the specified Cartesian Tool Centre Point(TCP) target.
 * move_lineb: a list of via points followed by target Cartesian point.
 Each segment is straight-line with Arc blending at the via points, to make velocity continuous.
 Please ***keep in mind that*** before calling the three motion services above, first set robot mode to be 0, then set robot state to be 0, by calling relavent services.
-Meaning of the commands are consistent with the descriptions in product ***user manual***, refer to it and the [xarm_msgs package](./xarm_msgs/) for more details and usage guidance.
+Meaning of the commands are consistent with the descriptions in product ***user manual***, other xarm API supported functions are also available as service call.
+Refer to [xarm_msgs package](./xarm_msgs/) for more details and usage guidance.

 #### Example of using API service calls: